Glossary

 - Feature Extraction: An input image is passed through a backbone CNN (e.g., ResNet) to generate a feature map.

-- Region Proposal Network (RPN): The feature map is then used to generate region proposals that potentially contain objects.
+- Region Proposal Network (RPN): The feature map is used to generate region proposals that potentially contain objects.

 - Prediction Heads: